 We rely on third parties to provide services and products important for our operations.
-We currently purchase the majority of our network-related equipment from a core number of suppliers, principally Ericsson, ZTE, Huawei, Nokia Solutions and Networks, and Cisco Systems.
-The successful build-out and operation of our networks depends heavily on obtaining adequate supplies of switching equipment, radio access network solutions, base stations and other services and products on a timely basis.
+We currently purchase the majority of our network-related equipment from a core number of suppliers, principally Ericsson, Huawei, Nokia, Cisco and ZTE.
+The successful build-out and operation of our networks depends heavily on obtaining adequate supplies of core and transmission telecommunications equipment, fiber, switching equipment, radio access network solutions, base stations and other services and products on a timely basis.
 From time to time, we have experienced delays in receiving equipment, installation of equipment, and maintenance services.
+Delivery of equipment can be delayed by new and existing telecommunications regulations, customs regulations and governmental investigations or enforcement actions.
+Our vendors' ability to deliver on key network and IT projects can be affected by global events such as pandemics, as we saw in the recent COVID-19 pandemic, by trade tensions and new regulations.

-Our business could be materially impacted by disruptions to our core suppliers' businesses or supply chains, due to developments such as significant geopolitical events, changes in law or regulation, public health issues (such as the coronavirus), and export and re-export restrictions on our and our suppliers' ability to procure goods, software or technology necessary for the service, production and satisfactory delivery of the supplies, support services, and equipment that we source from them.
-For example, in April 2018, the U.S. Department of Commerce issued, under the U.S. Export Administration Regulations ("EAR"), a Denial Order to ZTE, an important third-party supplier, which prohibited, among other things, exports and re-exports of U.S. goods, software or technology to and from ZTE, and restricted, over the period of the Denial Order, our ability to receive certain services and products from ZTE, each of which could have led to service degradation and disruptions in certain markets.
-Only after ZTE entered into a settlement agreement and paid a civil penalty of \$1 billion dollars to U.S. authorities in July 2018, was the Denial Order terminated and restrictions on ZTE lifted.
-ZTE still faces a series of stringent requirements including the appointment of a compliance monitor for a period of at least 10 years.
-During the Denial Order period, we had to replace or transition certain services and products to other core suppliers.
-Also, in May and August 2019, the U.S. Department of Commerce added Huawei and 114 of its affiliates to its "Entity List", prohibiting companies globally from directly or indirectly exporting, re-exporting or transferring (in-country) all items subject to the EAR to Huawei and procuring items from Huawei when they know or have reason to know that the items were originally procured by Huawei in violation of the EAR.
-The U.S. Department of Commerce also issued a Temporary General License which authorizes, upon certain conditions, exports, re-exports and transfers of certain items to Huawei which would have otherwise been prohibited by Entity List restrictions.
-Further restrictions on Huawei could potentially have a material adverse impact on our operations in certain markets where we are reliant on Huawei equipment or services.
+Our business could be materially impacted by disruptions to our core suppliers' businesses or supply chains, due to developments such as significant geopolitical events, changes in law or regulation, public health issues (such as the coronavirus), and export and re-export restrictions that affect our and our suppliers' ability to procure goods, software or technology necessary for the service, production and satisfactory delivery of the supplies, support services, and equipment that we source from them.
+For example, in May and August 2019, the U.S. Department of Commerce added Huawei and 114 of its affiliates to its "Entity List", prohibiting companies globally from directly or indirectly exporting, re-exporting or transferring (in-country) all items subject to the EAR to Huawei and procuring items from Huawei when they know or have reason to know that the items were originally procured by Huawei in violation of the EAR.
+Further restrictions adopted by the United States, or any other applicable jurisdiction, on Huawei could potentially have a material adverse impact on our operations in certain markets where we are reliant on Huawei equipment or services.
 Specifically, any restriction on Huawei's ability to deliver equipment or services, or on our ability to receive such equipment or services, could adversely impact our business, the operation of our networks and our ability to comply with the terms of our operating licenses and local laws and regulations.